 Ladies, your man needs you to be his listener and secret keeper but also his nonjudgmental, truth and grace, voice of reason.
 My man reminds me often that I am his best friend.
 I always want it to be that way!
 I want him to feel he can come to me and share his deepest thoughts, dreams, and struggles and then have me respond in kindness, understanding, encouragement, and love.
 I think it is so important to keep the things my husband has shared private.
 Telling my sister, mom, or other friends is completely inappropriate and is a disaster when trying to maintain trust in the marriage relationship.

 As I said at the start of this post, I am certainly not an expert on marriage.
 I fail my husband each and every day, but almost every day I try to love him better, be a better encourager, and strive to be the wife I was called to be.
 This post and the upcoming posts on marriage are things I have learned over the 24 years I’ve had the title “wife”.
 They are not complete, as each day I learn more about myself and more about the man I am married to.
-I do hope these posts will benefit your marriage as you apply some of things I have learned to your relationship.
+I do hope these posts will benefit your marriage as you apply some of the things I have learned to your relationship.

 To get email updates click here